nguyenb5/pidcontrol/README.md

 the technical side of the project, the team learnt more about PID loop control and practiced the concept to make a servo out of a regular DC motor.

+My main task in the project was the technical expert who made decision on which part will be used as well as writing the code for PDI control from scratch.